-Or perhaps you want to know if there are Spanish classes in your city (only in Australia, Canada, New Zealand, UK and the US) or perhaps you want to study abroad and wonder if there are Spanish schools there?
-Yup, you guess it right, they covered this as well.
-There is even more, but I’ll let you figure it out yourself 😉
+Or perhaps you want to know if there are Spanish classes in your city (only in Australia, Canada, New Zealand, UK, and the US), or perhaps you want to study abroad and wonder if there are Spanish schools there?
+Yup, you guessed it right, they covered this as well.
+There is even more, but I’ll let you figure it out yourself.

-- No need to pay to get access to the site.
-You can learn a lot by just using the free contents.
+No need to pay to get access to the site.
+You can learn a lot by just using the free content.

-- Whether you’re a beginner, intermediate or advanced, they have the rcourse that suits your level.
+Whether you’re a beginner, intermediate or advanced, they have the course that suits your level.

-- The pronunciation and grammar section are the most complete you’ll ever find.
+The pronunciation and grammar sections is the most complete you’ll ever find.

-Even though the vocabulary covers almost all topics, it doesn’t cover what seems to me the most obvious popular topic like music, profession etc.
+Even though the vocabulary covers almost all topics, it doesn’t cover what seems to be the most obvious popular topics like music, profession, etc.